joe-irving/defundclimatechaos/index.md

   image:
     link: "/assets/images/money-faucet.png"
     location: left
+  text: |-
-  text: "### Turn off the money pipeline to fossil fuels.
-Now.\n\n**Money is fuelling
+    ## Turn off the money pipeline to fossil fuels.
+Now.

-    climate chaos**.
+    **Money is fuelling climate chaos**.
 Climate justice means keeping fossil fuels in the ground, right now.
-We need to stop new coal, oil, gas and fracking project\n\nUK banks, investors and insurers are fuelling climate chaos by pumping billions of pounds into climate wrecking projects each year.
-Without that support, companies like Shell and BP, can't operate.\n\nPeople around the world are rising up to demand that governments and corporations **#DefundClimateChaos** and fund a **Global** **Just Transition** "
+We need to stop new coal, oil, gas and fracking project

+    **UK banks, investors and insurers are fuelling climate chaos** by pumping billions of pounds into climate wrecking projects each year.
+Without that support, companies like Shell and BP, can't operate.

+    People around the world are rising up to demand that governments and corporations **#DefundClimateChaos** and fund a **Global** **Just Transition**
   buttons:
   - text: Act Now
     target: "#actions"